 \subsubsection{Few-shot classification with WolBanking77}

-Given the results obtained on zero-shot classification, it seems relevant to use manually annotated data in order to improve the generalization capacity of existing models on the data presented in this article, WolBanking77.
-All pre-trained models cited in section \ref{sec:zero-shot} are selected for the few-shot classification to measure the gap between large pre-trained models with and without providing few Wolof samples from WolBanking77 for fine-tuning.
-F1-score metrics for zero-shot text classification are reported in Section \ref{sec:results}.
+Given the results obtained in zero-shot classification, it is relevant to leverage manually annotated data to improve the generalization capacity of existing models on the dataset presented in this article, WolBanking77.
+All pre-trained models cited in section \ref{sec:zero-shot} are selected for the few-shot classification to measure the gap between large pre-trained models with and without a small number of Wolof samples from WolBanking77 used for fine-tuning.
+F1-score metrics for few-shot text classification are reported in Section \ref{sec:results}.